Humanizr/Humanizer/readme.md

  * Dasherize: replaces underscores with dashes in the string; e.g. `"some_title".Dasherize()` -> `"some-title"`

 ###Fluent Date
-Humanizer provices a fluent API to deal with `DateTime` and `TimeSpan` as follows:
+Humanizer provides a fluent API to deal with `DateTime` and `TimeSpan` as follows:

 `TimeSpan` methods: